pingcap/community/special-interest-groups/sig-planner/roles-and-organization-management.md

 Requirements:

-* Have at least 3 PRs merged in the planner/statistics package within one year.
+* Have at least 8 PRs merged in the planner/statistics package within one year.
-* Nominated by at least 2 Planner SIG Reviewers, Committer or Maintainer.
+* Nominated by at least 2 Planner SIG Reviewers or role above.

 #### From `Active Contributor` to `Reviewer`